SacDeNoeuds/extended-guide/guides-to-generate/6-react-app.md

 As you can see, the adapter is quite simple.

-Now we will dive further and further in the app component tree, starting at the top:
+Now we will dive further and further in the app component tree, starting from the top:

 ## The `App` component